plantevolution/protocols/DNA_extraction_CTAB_small_scale.md

 > **OPTIONAL** - Add 1% of PVP to the CTAB.
 The PVP should be added just before the extraction as it degrades with time in the CTAB solution.
 Incubate the solution at 65C to dissolve the PVP in the CTAB.

-> **NOTE**: Just before you add the buffer to the liquid-nitrogen ground tissue add 6ul of b-mercaptoethanol and 12ul of 0.5M EDTA, ph 8.0 for each 600µL of CTAB.
+> **NOTE**: Just before you add the buffer to the liquid-nitrogen ground tissue add 6ul of b-mercaptoethanol and 12ul of 0.5M EDTA, ph 8.0 for each 600 µL of CTAB.

 ## Amount of Material